Skip to content

 Reference: RFC 7230 HTTP/1.1 Message Syntax and Routing

-Body Limit middleware enforces maximum request body size by checking the Content-Length header.
+Body Limit middleware enforces maximum request body size.
+When a body is present, the body stream is always wrapped with a limiter so size is enforced regardless of headers.
 Prevents large payloads from overwhelming your server.

 Basic Usage